KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Create a Recipe - As a User, I would like to be able to share my own recipes, with family and friends
+> Create a Recipe - As a User, I would like to be able to share my own recipes, with family and friends.

 Acceptance Criteria:
-* Given that I am a logged in user when I navigate to the recipe section then I have the option to create a recipe
+* Given that I am a logged in user when I navigate to the recipe section of my account then I have the option to create a recipe.
-* Given that I have created a recipe as a logged in user when I save the completed recipe then it is available to other users to view
+* Given that I have created a recipe as a logged in user when I save the completed recipe then it is available to other users to view.

 Implementation of tests:
-* Provide authenticated users with a clear option to create a recipe
+* Provide authenticated users with a clear option to create a recipe.
-* Make saved recipes available to other users to view
+* Make saved recipes available to other users to view.

 All Tests Passed &#x2611;
 ---